Has this happened to you?

 This extra protein is a result of the kidneys allowing it to leak in the same way as in pregnancy .

-Stress is always a cause of concern, even though it is not as serious condition as some others causing bubbles in urine.
+Stress is always a cause for concern, even though it is not as serious condition as some others causing bubbles.

 Chemicals in the toilet